CarlosBalladares/mrswatsonbuild/README.md

 # MrsWatson Build

-This docker file will allow anyone to build MrsWatson in a docker continer with debian stretch as base image.
+This docker file will allow anyone to build MrsWatson in a docker container with debian stretch as base image.
 Feel free to extend it according to your needs.

 https://github.com/teragonaudio/MrsWatson